Builtin Functions and Constants¶

 specific type.

-It is safe to use is
+It is safe to use is or as with distinguishable types.

-indicates the opposite.
+@mayDowncastTo(false) indicates the opposite.

 If a type declaration has neither, then the following rules are used to decide whether a type is safe to use.